Ergodox-io/ergodox-io/README.md

-# ergodox-io.github.io
+# ergodox.io
-The new home of the Ergodox Project
+The new home of the Ergodox Project, an entirely open source, split, keyboard designed with ergonomics in mind.